bhagyasilva-git/disasterx-web/README.md

 System notifications (if enabled)

-💡 Project Concept
+**Project Concept**

-DisasterX was originally designed as a real-time disaster management simulation platform, focusing on:
+**DisasterX was originally designed as a real-time disaster management simulation platform, focusing on:**

 Disaster response training
 Multiplayer coordination
 Physics-based simulation environments

-However, the current working version is a web-based client-server system, which demonstrates:
+**However, the current working version is a full-stack web-based system, which demonstrates:**

 Database management